tejuscs/ADBD-Labs/adb-event-notifications/adb-event-notifications.md

 - **Author** - Tejus Subrahmanya & Kris Bhanushali
 - **Adapted by** -  Yaisah Granillo, Cloud Solution Engineer
-- **Last Updated By/Date** - Kris Bhanushali, Autonomous Database Product Management, April 2022
+- **Last Updated By/Date** - Kris Bhanushali, Autonomous AI Database Product Management, April 2022

 ## See an issue or have feedback?